voxel51/fiftyone/docs/source/user_guide/using_views.rst

     When you create a |DatasetView| that contains filtered detections or classifications, the other labels are not removed from the source dataset, even if you :meth:`save() <fiftyone.core.sample.Sample.save>` a
     |SampleView| after modifying the filtered detections.
+This is becauase each

-    This is becauase each label is updated individually, and other labels in the field are left unchanged.
-If you want to delete the other detections, assign the entire field
+    label is updated individually, and other labels in the field are left unchanged.

     .. code-block:: python